Is Seasonal Depression is a real thing?

 If you or someone you love is experiencing these symptoms, don’t wait.
 Depression treatment is effective and will help reduce or alleviate these symptoms.
 If you are having significant depressive symptoms or thinking often about death or suicide:

 · Text HOME to 741741.
-This is a confidential crisis text line for anyone in the United States available 24/7.
+This is available 24/7 to anyone in the United States.
+It is a confidential crisis text line.